Grammy Award for Best Remixed Recording, Non-Classical

 The Grammy Award for Best Remixed Recording, Non-Classical is an honor presented to producers for quality remixed recordings at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.
 Honors in several categories are presented at the ceremony annually by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

 The award was first presented as the Grammy Award for Remixer of the Year, Non-Classical at the 40th Grammy Awards in 1998 to Frankie Knuckles.
 While the award was under this name, it was presented without specifying a work; when it shifted to its current name in 2002 works were named.
 According to the category description guide for the 52nd Grammy Awards, the award is presented "to recognize an individual(s) who takes previously recorded material and adds or alters it in such a way as to create a new and unique performance".
 The prize is given to the remixer(s), not the original artist(s).

 French DJ David Guetta, British producer Jacques Lu Cont, and Skrillex have each won the award twice.
-Kaskade and Steve "Silk" Hurley each have the most nominations at four, although neither artist has won the award.
+David Guetta has the most nominations, with six.
+Kaskade and Steve "Silk" Hurley each have the most nominations without a win, with four.
 American producer Maurice Joshua was nominated in 2001 and 2003, and then won in 2004 for the Maurice's Soul Mix of "Crazy in Love".
 Dave Audé was nominated three times for the award, winning once, while Frankie Knuckles, David Morales, Roger Sanchez, Hex Hector and Deep Dish have each been nominated for the award twice and have won it once.